Latin influence in English: Middle Ages

 The Norman Conquest of 1066 led to a two-tiered society England: the aristocracy spoke Anglo-Norman and the commoners spoke English.
 From 1066 until Henry IV ascended the throne in 1399, the English royal court spoke a Norman language that became progressively Gallicised through contact with Old French.
 The Norman rulers did not try to suppress the English language, other than not using it at all in their courts.
 In 1204, the Anglo-Normans lost their continental territories in Normandy and the connection with Anglo-Norman was severed.
 By the time Middle English arose as the dominant language in the late 14th century, the Normans had contributed roughly 10,000 words to English, about three-quarters of which survive.
 Continued use of Latin by the church and centres of learning brought a steady, though dramatically reduced, influx of new Latin lexical borrowings.

 Since subjects like science and philosophy (including rhetoric and ethics), were communicated in Latin, the Latin vocabulary that developed for them became the source of a great many technical and abstract words.
 English words like abstract, subject, communicate, matter, probable and their cognates in other European languages generally have the meanings given to them in late Medieval Latin, and often terms for abstract concepts not available in English.
 Translated works that contributed significantly included Chaucer's Boece and Trevisa's translation of Bartholomaeus Anglicus's De proprietatibus rerum.

 Renaissance

-During the English Renaissance, from around 1500-1650, some 10,000 to 12,000 words entered the English lexicon, including the word lexicon, aberration, allusion, anachronism, dexterity, enthusiasm, imaginary, juvenile, pernicious, sophisticated.
+During the English Renaissance, from around 1500-1650, some 10,000 to 12,000 words entered the English lexicon, including the words lexicon, aberration, allusion, anachronism, dexterity, enthusiasm, imaginary, juvenile, pernicious, sophisticated.
 Many of these words were borrowed directly from Latin, both in its classical and medieval forms.
 In turn, Late Latin also included borrowings from Greek.